 I was reading an interview with Bon Iver’s Justin Vernon where he described using this exact same process for his brand of indie folk, so it’ definitely not something that’s just for rappers.

 The reason this technique works so well is because you are using your instincts first and then using your intelligence second.
 Remember the best way to create art is to always start from your gut instinct and then use your brain to organize it, not the other way around.

 Want to learn more secrets like this?
-Join my Mix Secrets List.
+Join Vocal Secrets.